-The thyroid gland controls much of our metabolism and our brain activity.
+The thyroid gland controls much of our metabolism and brain activity.
 But there are many people in whom this all-important gland becomes sluggish and produces less quantity of hormones than the body requires.
 This condition is known as hypothyroidism.

 Autoimmune diseases, thyroid surgery, medications, and radiation therapy can all contribute towards someone susceptible to hypothyroidism.

 As the body faces a deficiency of thyroid hormones, the brain signals it to release more.
 This constant hammering of the thyroid gland to increase its output can make it bigger than usual.
 This is known as Goitre.
 People who suffer from this condition have a changed appearance and find it hard to breathe and swallow.

-Birth Defects: Women who have untreated thyroid issues when they conceive are at risk of giving birth to babies which have congenital disabilities.
+Women who have untreated thyroid issues when they conceive are at risk of giving birth to babies who have congenital disabilities.
 They could suffer from mental and physical development issues.

 Hypothyroidism, even in its milder form, can have a harmful effect on the heart’s health.
 Low levels of thyroid hormones lead to an increase in cholesterol level which can lead to arterial hardening and arteriosclerosis.
 Heart attacks and strokes become a distinct possibility because of all this.

-Mental Health Issues: The thyroid gland is heavily responsible for brain activity.
+The thyroid gland is heavily responsible for brain activity.
 Due to a dip in the thyroid hormones in hypothyroidism, problems like depression and anxiety attacks become prevalent.

-Infertility: The thyroid hormones are needed for optimum fertility.
+The thyroid hormones are needed for optimum fertility.
 A decrease in their production due to hypothyroidism can lead to delayed or even no ovulation thereby, reducing a woman’s ability to conceive.

-Peripheral Neuropathy: Hypothyroidism, when left untreated for a long time can lead to damage to the peripheral nerves.
+Hypothyroidism, when left untreated for a long time can lead to damage to the peripheral nerves.
 The symptoms of peripheral neuropathy will manifest as pain, numbness, and tingling sensation in the affected area.